jlollis/sicp-solutions/README.md

 ## Setup

-For your editor/IDE I would highly recommend using _[Racket](https://racket-lang.org/)_ (formerly DrRacket) with the [SICP language package](https://docs.racket-lang.org/sicp-manual/index.html) installed.
+I would highly recommend using _[Racket](https://racket-lang.org/)_ (formerly DrRacket) with the [SICP language package](https://docs.racket-lang.org/sicp-manual/index.html) installed.
+Follow the instructions for your system platform and enjoy. :)

-There are other options, but Racket has gotten really good and is much better than anything else I've come across.
-It is a really nice IDE for Scheme.
+There are other options out there, but this is the way to go.

 ## Resources